lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 #### Only Supported on Windows Operating Systems

 1. Place D2SpaceModifier.exe in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
-   You can use the .ahk in the source code folder instead if you have installed AutoHotKey. https://autohotkey.com/
+   You can use the .ahk in the source code folder instead if you have AutoHotKey installed. https://autohotkey.com/

 2. Place the autoexec.cfg inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.